immortalbob/Mnemolis/README.md

         ├── forecast.py             # Open-Meteo weather forecast
         ├── freshrss.py             # FreshRSS RSS reader
         ├── searxng.py              # SearXNG web search
-        └── uptime_kuma.py          # Uptime Kuma service monitoring
+        ├── uptime_kuma.py          # Uptime Kuma service monitoring
+        └── fusion.py               # Multi-source concurrent fusion
 ```

 ## Philosophy

 Local-first, privacy-preserving, subscription-free.
 MiniSearch is designed for homelabs where the data stays home.
 Open-Meteo is the only external call — everything else routes to services you control.

-## Roadmap

-- [ ] Additional source modules (Home Assistant, Jellyfin, etc.)
-- [ ] Source fusion — query multiple sources concurrently and merge results (v3.0)

 ## Contributing

 PRs welcome.
 New source modules are the easiest contribution — drop a file in `sources/`, register it in the router, done.
+It is immediately available via REST, MCP, and fusion.

 ### Proposed modules